mschubert/clustermq/README.md

 ![Overhead comparison](http://image.ibb.co/cRgYNR/plot.png)

-In short, use `ClusterMQ` if you want:
+In short, use `clustermq` if you want:

 * a one-line solution to run cluster jobs with minimal setup
 * access cluster functions from your local Rstudio via SSH